-Transcription of the 1810 Census below by Head of Household and number of people in the household as listed; William Moor, Issachar Cook, Samuel Grant, John Lyford, Asa Rowell, Abraham Moor, Isaac Rowell, Samuel Moor, James Martin, Abel Hackett, Judah Hackett, John Smart, Paul Felker, Asa Wiggin, Joseph Watson, Jonathan Hilton, Willoby Cook, Luke Grover, Joseph Dearborn, James Palmer, Benjamin French.
+Transcription of the 1810 Census below by Head of Household and number of people in the household as listed in order; William Moor, Issachar Cook, Samuel Grant, John Lyford, Asa Rowell, Abraham Moor, Isaac Rowell, Samuel Moor, James Martin, Abel Hackett, Judah Hackett, John Smart, Paul Felker, Asa Wiggin, Joseph Watson, Jonathan Hilton, Willoby Cook, Luke Grover, Joseph Dearborn, James Palmer, Benjamin French.

 1810 U. S. Federal Census for Fairhaven

 Although William & Sally Moor were the first to settle at what became Hartland, they moved to Corinna with the 6 youngest of their 8 children soon after 1810 as noted in “A Brief History of Corinna, Maine 1804-1916”.
 Moor sold some of his Hartland property and businesses to Captain Joseph Ireland, formerly of North Newport then Corinna, and in turn Ireland sold his sawmill and gristmill in Corinna to Moor and moved to Hartland.
 The 2 elder children, Maria Moor , who would marry John Stinchfield, Sr, and James Moor, remained in Hartland.
 William & Sally, as well as several of their younger children, remained in Corinna for the rest of their lives and are interred at Corinna Village Cemetery.